 What do I do if i get my first period in school?

-Carry a few pads and/or tampons in your school bag all the time – You can bet that if you don’t need them, a friend will!
+Even before you start your period, it can be helpful to carry a few pads (or tampons) in your school bag all the time.
+Even if you don’t need them, a friend will be thanking you at some point!
 If you forget, or your period starts earlier than you expected, ask the school nurse for supplies.
-Some schools have dispensing machines in the toilets, so check them out and keep the correct coins with you if you can.
-If your period starts in a lesson, wrap a sweater or a jacket around your waist and go to the school nurse or a member of staff.
-Best to carry some spare pants and a perfume-free intimate wipe with you, or keep them in your school locker, so you can freshen up.
+Some schools have dispensing machines in the toilets.
+If your period starts during a lesson, wrap a sweater or a jacket around your waist and go to the school nurse or a member of staff.

 Breast swelling and tenderness in the breasts are caused by the changes in the hormone levels just before a period.
 It is important to be sensible about the foods you eat and what you drink to help to manage the symptoms.
 Avoid salty foods and drinks that contain caffeine such as coffee, cola and fizzy drinks.
 Evening Primrose oil, Borage or flaxseed oil has been shown to be very helpful as are Vitamins B6 and E, also being careful about the types of foods you eat.
 Avoid junk foods and try to eat healthy foods based on grains, fish, beans, chicken and fresh vegetables and fresh fruit.
 Eat organically grown foods if you can and make sure you drink plenty of water too.